 “He did a phenomenal job coaching.
 On the culture side I think he really stressed the team getting along, really hanging out and bonding, and we’ll implement that moving forward,” said an active Penn golfer who wished to remain anonymous.
 “He knew exactly what he was doing and he was a great mentor to all of us.
 We achieved a solid amount of our goals for the season.”

-The Penn team learned at the conclusion of the regular season that Blodgett wouldn’t be returning — and not only were returning players thoroughly devastated, but they were also equally surprised.
+The Penn team learned at the conclusion of the regular season that Blodgett wouldn’t be returning — and not only were returning players universally devastated, but they were also equally surprised.

 “We had grown really close to him, and he’s such great mentor and even a friend, and even though we were together for such a short period of time, I think we all felt like he had done so much for us, both on a golf level and on a personal level,” a different Penn golfer said.
 “When he told us that he wasn’t gonna get asked back, we were all sad.”